Karma91430/Karma91430/README.md

 ### About me
 - 🎓 Data Scientist at Allianz France, specialized in Process Mining.
-- ✨ I’m passionate about Data and Regression Models.
+- ✨ I’m passionate about Data and DeepLearning Models.
-- 💻 I'm worked as a software ingeneer in THALES
+- 💻 I'm currently working on a new project about Finance for everyone !
 - 🗻 I love japanese culture.

 ### Tech stack